All-In-One Mobile SEO & Design Checklist

 - Make sure to implement rel=canonical, rel=alternate media and Vary: User-Agent HTTP Header tags as needed to tell Google when it should deliver a desktop version of your web page and when it should deliver a mobile version.

 - Make sure to allow the Googlebot and Google Smartphone user agents to access your site.

 This is very important to both the user and the search spider!

 On the user experience end: According to Google and Strangeloop, 85% of mobile users expect sites to load at least as fast as desktop sites.
-So, if conversion is a goal (as it should be) mobile site speed needs to be a goal as well.
+So improving mobile site speed needs to be a goal.

 To help get your mobile sites loading faster make sure you: